anders-wartoft/LogGenerator/README.md

 - `{date:yyyyMMdd}` might be resolved to: `20230101`
 - `{date:MMM dd HH:mm:ss/en:US}` might be resolved to `Jan 01 00:00:00`

+Date can also have an offset with the `-to` (`--time-offset`) parameter.
+Time offset can be used to add or remove a number of milliseconds from the date variable.

+Syntax: `-to` [offset in milliseconds]

+Example: `-to -86400000` to set the date variable to one day ago.

 #### Ipv4
 Insert an ip address from a specified subnet.